Ashhhh/NameSearch_API/README.md

 * Using volumes instead of local paths because Windows+MongoDB+Local paths apparently do not mix.
 * I did attempt to store JWTs in cookies...then follishly realised it wouldn't work because of cross-origin restrictions.
 It's there for kicks anyway.
 * I accidentally started this as a local repo at the start.
 You can find the commit history for the local repo in COMMIT_HISTORY.txt!
+* It definitely needs validation.
+I would have used express-validator
+* Finally, the Mongo query should really be cached in Redis.
+You could likely tell it to cache based on the search term used.
+It would be fairly easy to detect which key in redis to invalidate.